illumos/ipd/ipd/0012/README.md

 structures to be passed to its callback, but to convert them to `prfdinfov1_t` before writing to the notes section of the core file.

+## Implementation

+It is proposed to integrate this change as four separate commits:

+1. Provide /proc/\<PID\>/fdinfo/\<FD\>
+   There will be no consumers at this point, but the new files will be available under /proc.

+1. Update `libproc`, add new API functions and modify existing Pfdinfo The change to the `Pfdinfo()` API will require a small change to `pfiles` so that it can handle receiving a version 2 fdinfo structure, and convert it to version 1.

+1. Update `netstat`
+   As described above - use new APIs, cleanup code.

+1. Update `pfiles`
+   As described above - simplify and reduce user- to kernel- space round trips.

 ## Future work

 It may be possible to have `pfiles(1)` gather the required information without having to grab processes and inject a worker thread at all.

 The core file format could be updated to accommodate `prfdinfov2_t` structures instead of, or alongside, `prfdinfov1_t`.

 There is a patched version of `lsof` floating around that uses `pfiles`.
-It would be nice to get this updated to use the new fdinfo files, and to submit the patch upstream for illumos support.
+It would be nice to get this updated to use the new fdinfo files, and to submit the patch upstream for illumos (and Solaris?) support.

-## Examples
+## Examples (from prototype)

 ```bash
 # pfiles `pgrep -n sshd` | grep -A6 5: